MicrosoftDocs/learn/learn-pr/azure/deploy-microsoft-purview-scan-data-resources/includes/1-introduction-and-setup.md

     :::image type="content" source="../media/02.11-explorer-extract.png" alt-text="Screenshot of the extract menu with the Extract button highlighted.":::

 1. Open Azure Storage Explorer, select the Toggle Explorer icon, expand the Azure Subscription to find your Azure Storage Account.
-Right-click on Blob Containers and select **Create Blob Container**.
+Right-click or hold on on Blob Containers and select **Create Blob Container**.
 Name the container **raw**.

     :::image type="content" source="../media/02.12-explorer-container.png" alt-text="Screenshot of the Microsoft Azure Storage Explorer with the storage account highlighted, blob containers selected, and the Create Blob Container option highlighted.":::